mages/ChainLadder/README.md

 ChainLadder is an R package providing methods and models which are typically used in insurance claims reserving, including:

-- Mack chain-ladder and Munich chain-ladder and Bootstrap models
+- Mack chain-ladder, Munich chain-ladder and Bootstrap models
 - General multivariate chain ladder-models
 - Loss development factor fitting and Cape Cod models
 - Generalized linear models
-- One year reserving risk functions
+- One year claims development results functions
 - Utility functions to:
-  - convert quickly tables into triangles
-  - triangles into tables
+  - convert tables into triangles and triangles into tables
-  - cumulative into incremental
+  - convert cumulative into incremental and incremental into cumulative triangles
-  - incremental into cumulative triangles
+  - visualise triangles

 ## Installation